Konvt/pgbar/docs/QuickStart.md

 ## Unicode support
 `pgbar` defaults to encoding all incoming strings in UTF-8 format; Using any string that is not encoded in UTF-8 will have the following four results:

 1. Is considered incomplete UTF-8 string, and throw `pgbar::exception::InvalidArgument` exception;
 2. Is considered to be part of the breakage of the byte error UTF-8 string, also throw `pgbar::exception::InvalidArgument` exception;
 3. Is considered non-standard UTF-8 string and behaves as above;
 4. Incorrectly considered to be a UTF-8 string, no exception is thrown.

-`pgbar` only handles Unicode encodings for character types and does not actively change the terminal encoding environment at run time; The user (that is, you) must ensure that the current terminal's character set encoding uses UTF-8.
+`pgbar` only handles Unicode encodings for character types and does not actively change the terminal encoding environment at run time。

+However, if the program is running on Windows, `pgbar` will convert the internal UTF-8 string into the corresponding terminal codepage encoded characters through winapi before outputting the string when the output stream is bound to the terminal, and then output it.
+At this point, normal character output can be seen even without changing the terminal encoding environment.

+> `pgbar` does not guarantee that the corresponding UTF-8 characters have the correct font mapping in this terminal encoding environment.

 If the C++ standard is above C++20, `pgbar` will also accept the standard library types `std::u8string` and `std::u8string_view`.
 But standards other than C++20 do not accept literal UTF-8 strings, which is of this type: `u8"This is a UTF-8 literal string"`.